دوره 16، شماره 2 - ( 1-1404 ) جلد 16 شماره 2 صفحات 416-403 | برگشت به فهرست نسخه ها

 چکیده:

-Introduction: Detection of a brief tonal signal at the beginning of a longer masking noise is difficult, but it becomes easier when the onset of signal is delayed.
+Introduction: Detection of a brief tonal signal at the beginning of a longer masking noise is difficult, but it becomes easier when the onset of the signal is delayed.
 This phenomenon is known as overshoot or temporal effect.
-Aiming of our study was to investigate the effect of the auditory efferent nerves (AENs) function on the auditory electrophysiological overshoot, further introducing an objective tool examining one of the AENs performances.
-Therefore, the effect and the trend of changes induced by low and high-frequency stimuli on electrophysiological overshoot in different delay onset time (DOTs) between the signal and the noise before and after dissecting the AENs were studied.
+Our study investigates the impact of the auditory efferent nerves (AENs) function on the auditory electrophysiological overshoot, further introducing an objective tool examining one of the AENs performances.
+Therefore, the effect and the trend of changes induced by low- and high-frequency stimuli on electrophysiological overshoot were studied in different delay onset times (DOTs) between the signal and the noise before and after dissecting the AENs.

 Methods: Right internal auditory canals were exposed in 16 young male guinea pigs weighing 250 to 350 g.
-The inferior and posterior vestibular nerves that are known to carry AENs were transected in half of the subjects.
-Then, the ABR waveforms were recorded at 16 & 8 kHz tone burst stimuli at 0, 30, 60, 100 ms DOTs relative to wide-band noise.
-The value of latency of ABR waves I and III were compared among the different DOTs and five signal-to-noise ratios (SNRs) before and after the surgery.
+The inferior and posterior vestibular nerves known to carry AENs were transected in half of the subjects.
+Then, the ABR waveforms were recorded at 16 and 8 kHz tone burst stimuli at 0, 30, 60, and 100 ms DOTs relative to wideband noise.
+The latency values of auditory brainstem response (ABR) waves I and III were compared among the different DOTs and 5 signal-to-noise ratios (SNRs) before and after the surgery.

-Results: By increasing DOTs, the latency of ABR waves I& III decreased in the control group before and after the surgery and the case group before surgery at 16 kHz.
+Results: By increasing DOTs, ABR waves I and III latency decreased in the control group before and after the surgery and in the case group before surgery at 16 kHz.
 However, the observed overshoot-like effect disappeared after the surgery in the case group.
-The wave's latency I& III increased from 0 to 30 ms, remained approximately constant from 30 to 60ms, and then began to decrease toward 100 ms DOTs.
-However, none of the measurements at 8 kHz, before and after surgery at both groups showed an overshoot effect.
+The wave’s latency I and III increased from 0 to 30 ms, remained approximately constant from 30 to 60 ms, and then decreased toward 100 ms DOTs.
+However, none of the measurements at 8 kHz before and after surgery in both groups showed an overshoot effect.

-Conclusion(s): By using the ABR paradigm, the overshoot phenomenon disappeared after the transection of AENs.
-The results confirmed the role of the efferent system on auditory overshoot.
+Conclusion: Using the ABR paradigm, the overshoot phenomenon disappeared after the transection of AENs.
+The results confirmed the role of the efferent system in auditory overshooting.
 Therefore, an objective tool to measure auditory efferent function is provided.

 نوع مطالعه: Original | موضوع مقاله: Cellular and molecular Neuroscience